 One small English cucumber- chopped

 pinch of salt and pepper

 One teaspoon of onion powder

 Method: In a slow cooker- add all of the ingredients for the chicken gyros.
 If you are using larger chicken breasts- you may want to cut them into smaller pieces.
 Stir all of the parts together.
 Cook on low for 6 hours or high for 4 hours.
 Once the chicken is cooked, shred the chicken and return to the crockpot.
-Mix all the of the ingredients together for the Tzatziki Sauce.
+Mix all of the ingredients for the Tzatziki Sauce.
 Place some chicken in pita bread, top with Tzatziki sauce, and other garnishes of your choice and enjoy!